ntop/ntopng/doc/src/advanced_features/authentication.rst

 It is possible to enabled more than one method at once.
 In this case, when a user tries to authenticate, the enabled authentication methods will be tried in the same top-down order as they are listed in the preferences.
-If at least one of the authentication methods succeds, then the user is allowed to access the web GUI.
+If at least one of the authentication methods succeeds, then the user is allowed to access the web GUI.

 Local Authentication
 ####################